The Veer Union: Divide the Blackened Sky (2011–2012)

-Life Support Part 1 and Decade (2013-2020)
+Life Support Part 1 and Decade (2013–2020)

 In early 2013, the band started a Kickstarter to help raise money towards working on future music.
-The band met the goal, and then began working on material in Edmonton, AB for an upcoming release, titled Life Support Part 1, which was released on December 10, 2013.
+The band met the goal, and then began working on material in Edmonton, Alberta, for an upcoming release, titled Life Support Part 1, which was released on December 10, 2013.

 In December 2015, the band announced that they would be releasing a fourth album, consisting of Earl and an all new lineup, entitled Decade, on January 29, 2016.
 The First single, "Defying Gravity", was released in the same month.
 The release coincides with the tenth anniversary of their first album, Time to Break the Spell, and consists of five reworked unreleased tracks that were written prior to the first album, and five tracks that are completely new.
 In addition to Earl, new members include Ryan Ramsdell on rhythm guitar, Dan Sittler on lead guitar, Tyler Reimer on drums, and Amal Wijayanayake on bass guitar and screamed vocals.

-In early 2016, the ensemble travelled the southern, southeastern and Midwestern United States along with Bridge to Grace, Bobaflex and Artifas.
+In early 2016, the ensemble travelled the southern, southeastern and Midwestern United States along with Bridge to Grace, Bobaflex, and Artifas.

-Slaves To The System (2020-present)
+Later years (2020–present)

-In August 2020, the band release a new single titled Slaves to the System with the album planning to come out early spring next year in 2021.
+In August 2020, the band release a new single titled "Slaves to the System" with the album planning to come out early spring next year in 2021.

 Musical style and influences

 The band's musical style is most commonly described as hard rock or post-grunge.
-They have also been described as alternative rock.
+They have also been described as alternative rock, alternative metal and melodic metal.
 The band used to employ a style of dual harmonized vocals, typically between vocalist Crispin Earl and Eric Schraeder in a similar style to the band Alice in Chains, until Schraeder left in 2013, leaving vocals to only Crispin Earl.
 Earl has mentioned other influences of the band as Led Zeppelin, Soundgarden, and Rush.